 Category Archives: PA School

-When beginning to plan for PA school, many students question which major will help them get into the PA program of their choice.
-Students that are in the process of completing their undergraduate studies or those who have decided to return to school often think that majoring in biology, pre-med, or even a pre-PA program will give them a competitive advantage.
-We’re here to tell you that while this may seem like a good idea, these specific pre-physician majors aren’t necessarily your best bet.
+When beginning to plan for PA school, many students question which major will help them get into the best PA program possible.
+Students that are in the process of completing their undergraduate studies or those who have decided to return to school often think that majoring in biology, pre-med, or even a pre-PA program will give them the competitive edge needed to get into a top rated program.
+While this vein of thinking is completely logical, challenging majors like these aren’t always your best bet.
 Read more »

 It seems like many PA programs are increasing the amount of months it takes to complete their curriculum.
 The average PA program length has increased to around 26 months, with some spanning 36 months or more.
 While some may argue that the quality and depth of PA training will increase with more program time, this approach isn’t necessarily true.

 Longer program lengths do allow for additional training and projects, but they also come with some negative consequences.
 Read more »

 More often than not, applicants don’t focus enough of their attention on their letters of recommendation.
 Many pick a handful of references, provide them with the information needed to submit their recommendations, and completely forget about them.
 While you can’t involve yourself to the point where you’re editing your own letters of recommendation, an outstanding letter of recommendation could very well be the difference between landing an interview and being passed over by admissions committees.

 Searching for the perfect PA program can be a daunting task.
 Weighing the pros and cons of each program on your radar can be stressful and may even obscure the fact that you should be looking for the right school that fits your needs.
 If you’re too focused on being a perfect applicant, you may end up applying to a program that doesn’t end up serving your best interests.